Product Information

 POTTERY STORYTELLER BY CHRISLYN FRAGUA JEMEZ

-This wonderfully painted storyteller was handmade by Jemez Pueblo potter Chrislyn Fragua and depicts a woman holding a child and a baby.
-Chrislyn uses both the coil method and pinch method to create her pottery piece and as in traditional storytellers, Chrislyn’s storytellers have their mouths open.
-Storytellers represent the...
+This wonderfully painted storyteller was handmade by Jemez Pueblo potter Chrislyn Fragua and depicts a woman with a baby and a child with a basketball.
+Chrislyn uses both the coil method and pinch method to create her pottery piece and as in traditional storytellers, Chrislyn’s storytellers have their mouths open. ...

 ACOMA POTTERY VASE BY LORETTA JOE NATIVE AMERICAN